 For filmmakers, a macro lens is a MUST.
 As detailed above, shooting dialogue on a wide angle lens versus a macro lens has a different feel.
 Since filmmaking is all about creating the tone (and lighting!), then you’ll need the right lens for particular shots.
 Not everyone can start off with the Canon or Zeiss lenses so Rokinon’s Cine lenses are a great alternative for student or beginner filmmakers.

 Thank you for reading this review on the Rokinon 85MM Cine lens.
-Definitely check out our lens guide for DSLR cameras for more info.
+Definitely check out ourlens guide for DSLR cameras for more info or go back to Part 1 of our film guide.